 An official yellow fever vaccination certificate may be required depending on your itinerary.
 Vaccination is usually recommended if you’ll be traveling in areas where there is risk of yellow fever transmission.

-- Requirement: A vaccination certificate is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
-Note: This applies to airport layovers longer than 12 hours in these countries.
-Proof of YF vaccination is often required for travelers coming from nonrisk countries, despite Zambia's published declaration to the contrary under the International Health Regulations.
+- Requirement: A vaccination certificate is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission.
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.
+Reports indicate that Zambia may sporadically require proof of YF vaccination for travelers coming from nonrisk countries, despite Zambia's published declaration to the contrary under the International Health Regulations.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against cholera, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.